 Can I see a list of the underlying funds?Yes, for a list of the underlying funds, read the Disclosure Booklet

 Can I change my investment selection?Yes.
-Each time you make a contribution you may select any one of the 11 Investment Options.
-Once invested in a particular investment option, contributions and any earnings may be transferred to another investment option once per calendar year or upon a transfer of funds to a Plan account for a different eligible beneficiary (see the Plan Disclosure Booklet for more information).
+Each time you make a contribution you may select any one of the 14 Investment Options.
+Once invested in a particular investment option, contributions and any earnings may be transferred to another investment option only twice per calendar year or upon a transfer of funds to a Plan account for a different eligible beneficiary (see the Plan Disclosure Booklet for more information).
 Use the Rebalance Form.

 Opening an Account, Contributions and Fees